-The Vice Principal of Secondary will ensure that all necessary resources are available for Sixth Form in order to support the advanced programmes of study at A Level.
+The Vice Principal of Secondary will ensure that all necessary resources are available for Sixth Form in order to support the advanced programmes of study at A Level and our enrichment programme.
 He will also lead and guide the senior and specialist staff through quality assurance to ensure the highest quality of provision.